 Treatment might include restriction of specific amino acids, restriction of total nitrogen intake, or supplementation of certain substances.
 For some of the inborn errors of metabolism, special formulas and medical foods have been developed which eliminate the amino acid that cannot be metabolized from the protein context of the food.
 As adults, they must avoid certain foods as well.
-Women with classic PKU desiring pregnancy need to alter their diet by using a special maternal dietary supplement low in phenylalanine.
+Geno typical women with classic PKU desiring pregnancy need to alter their diet by using a special maternal dietary supplement low in phenylalanine.
 The use of this supplement reduces the risk of severe retardation in the infant of a mother with PKU.

 Inborn errors of metabolism (IEM) are inherited genetic disorders that interfere with specific metabolic pathways.
 These interferences may result in either a deficiency or excess of a particular product.
 There are three major categories of IEMs: protein disorders, fatty acid oxidation disorders, and carbohydrate disorders.
 Special food products are required to treat inborn errors of metabolism in order to avoid long-term complications which can result in mental retardation, seizures, coma or death.
 Inborne errors of metabolism are considered present at birth and permanent.

 Examples of an inherited metabolic disorder (inborn errors of metabolism) include, but are not limited to: